 - Generations at Work: Managing the Clash of Boomers, Gen Xers, and Gen Yers in the Workplace, 2nd Edition, by Ron Zemke, Claire Raines, and Bob Filipczak

 - Power Phrases, by Meryl Runion

 - One Small Step Can Change Your Life: The Kaizen Way by Robert Mauer, PhD.

-Obviously, there are many additional books which are well worth reading related to customer service, interpersonal communication, and people skills.
+Obviously, there are many additional books which are well worth reading related to customer service, interpersonal communication, personal growth, and professional development.
 This list is not intended to be comprehensive, it’s merely a starting point.

 The key is to read.

 Whether you’re in a book club or not, read much and read often.
 Read authors with whom you disagree.

 If you have suggestions, please leave a comment.